Rebecca Ferguson discography

 Heaven, Ferguson's debut studio album, was released in December 2011.
 The album charted at number 3 on the UK Albums Chart and has been certified double platinum by the British Phonographic Industry (BPI) with a total number of sales of 536,960.
-The album debuted at number 9 in Ireland and has certified platinum.
-Heaven also has charted Internationally successfully with it peaking at number 7 in Switzerland, Number 6 in the Netherlands and making the top 20 in Australia peaking at number 14 and making the top 30 in both New Zealand and Italy, as well as charting in many other countries including the United States.
+The album debuted at number 9 in Ireland and was certified platinum.
+Heaven also has charted Internationally successfully with it peaking at number 7 in Switzerland, number 6 in the Netherlands and making the top 20 in Australia, peaking at number 14 and making the top 30 in both New Zealand and Italy, as well as charting in many other countries including the United States.
 Her debut single, "Nothing's Real but Love", charted at number 10 on the UK Singles Chart and 23 on the Irish Singles Chart.
 The song has also charted internationally, peaking at number 14 in Australia.
-The next single from the album was "Too Good to Lose" which was released on 4 March 2012.
+The next single from the album was "Too Good to Lose", which was released on 4 March 2012.

 However, due to poor publicity, the single charted only at number 186 in the UK.
 In April, it was confirmed that "Glitter & Gold" was to be the third single taken from the album and was released on 29 April 2012, it peaked to number 116 on the UK Singles Chart and has also charted at 27 in Italy and 65 on the Irish Singles Chart.
 The fourth single from the album "Backtrack" was released a day before the deluxe edition of Heaven on the 14 October 2012.
 The deluxe edition of Heaven featured five new songs.